tengjieksee/VLLM-Agent-For-Interior-Design/README.md

 ### 📚 Retrieval Augmented Generation (RAG) with Pinecone

 The assistant uses **Pinecone** as a vector database to support **semantic search and long-term memory**.
-Design references, style guides, prior conversations, and user preferences are embedded and retrieved using vector similarity search, enabling:
+Design references, style guides, prior conversations, and user preferences are embedded and retrieved using vector similarity search, enabling context-aware recommendations, consistency across long conversations and reduced hallucinations through grounded responses.

-* Context-aware recommendations
-* Consistency across long conversations
-* Reduced hallucinations through grounded responses

 ---